-In this course, the students will examine the fundamental concepts of biology and the characteristics that distinguish living organisms and their evolutionary processes.
+In this course, students will examine the fundamental concepts of biology, the characteristics that distinguish living organisms, and their evolutionary processes.
 They will analyze the cell as the fundamental unit of living organisms, as well as its metabolic and energetic cellular processes.
-Students will investigate the cell reproductive process and its genetic role.
+They will also relate the processes of cell division to human genetics.
 In addition, they will evaluate different ecosystems and the effect of human intervention on the environment.